Epacris impressa white - common heath

 Epacris impressa white

-USE IN: Native gardens, mixed beds, wildlife gardens.
+USE FOR : Native gardens, mixed beds, wildlife gardens.

 CARE: Prune after flowering to shape and encourage fresh growth.
 Fertilise using a slow release fertiliser for natives after flowering to encourage healthy growth.
 Add a winter mulch to plants in exposed locations.